 NOTE: This page contains the official information regarding application requirements and deadlines.
 Information on this page supersedes any information posted on any other page or website.

 Apply to the AuD program through CSDCAS Services.
 All materials must be uploaded or sent directly to CSDCAS.
 Any admission documents or materials received in the department will be disregarded.
-The components of the application are elaborated below.
+The components of the application are detailed below.

 2. Applicants must obtain three academic/professional letters of recommendation.
 Recommendations must be submitted online through the CSDCAS web portal.
 The CSDCAS website will provide detailed instructions on how to submit the letters.